-If a child, parent or member of staff is feeling anxious during this time, they should speak to their Form Teacher, Head of Section or line manager for support and advice.
-Members of SLT and teachers will keep in regular contact with children and families via online communications and/or telephone calls.
-Children were reminded about speaking to trusted adults with their worries in the week before school closure and in Years 3-6, details of Childline were posted to their Google Classroom pages.
-Children have also been reminded that they can share any concerns/worries with their teachers by writing these on a Google Doc and sharing this file.
+If a child, parent or member of staff is feeling anxious during a period of remote teaching and learning, they should speak to a member of staff such as their Form Teacher, Head of Section, Deputy Head Pastoral or line manager for support and advice.
+Members of SLT and teachers will keep in regular contact with children and families via online communications and/or telephone calls, where appropriate.
+When entering into a period of remote learning, children will be reminded about speaking to trusted adults about their worries.
+Children are also reminded that they can share any concerns/worries with their teachers by writing these on a Google Doc and sharing this file.

-Over the course of next term, we hope to be able to facilitate video calls for Form Teachers and their forms to maintain their pastoral support remotely.
+We will facilitate video calls for Form Teachers and their forms to maintain their pastoral support remotely.